kheerand/Social-architecture-pattern-library/README.md

 This is a collection of social architecture patterns that one day will hopefully form a pattern language to describe, communicate and craft social architectures around information infrastructures.

+Currently these consist of a mix of somewhat well formed patterns and others that are thoughts captured as placeholders to further explore and refine as patterns.
+Soe of these may turn out not to be patterns at all.

+This is very much a work in progress.

 ## Patterns